LearnersGuild/guide/Game_Manual/Stats.md

 Each of the following stats are based on a weighted average of (up-to) 6 of your most recent projects for which the given stat was available, since not all stats are applicable for all projects.
 For example, if you work on a project by yourself, there won't be any team-related feedback collected in the retrospective, and as such, there won't be any team-related stats.
 In all of the formulas below, that's what is meant by `recentProjects`.

-### XP per Week
+### XP Pace

-The moving average of the XP you gained for your last 6 projects is the XP/Week.
+The moving average of the XP you gained for your last 6 projects is the XP Pace.

 Each goal you and your team attempt to complete, has XP attached to it.